moq-wg/moq-transport/draft-lcurley-moq-transport.md

 Note that the contents within each object are still delivered in order; this send order only applies to the ordering between objects.

 A sender MUST send each object over a dedicated QUIC stream.
-The QUIC library should support prioritization ({{prioritization}}) such that streams are transmitted in send order.
+The QUIC library should support prioritization ({{priority-congestion}}) such that streams are transmitted in send order.

 A receiver MUST NOT assume that objects will be received in send order, for the following reasons: